 LUSH uses digital influence to drive footfall into their stores.

 LUSH created the LUSH Player to bring their shoppers closer to all elements of their brand: interviews with inspiring activists, behind the scene videos featuring Q&A’s with product developers, videos advocating for environmental issues and product chain transparency.
 And so much more.
 They’re focusing on conversation and connection with their shoppers, which is leading to double digital growth on the high street.

 Starbucks are one of the most engaging brands online, creating successful online communities and engaging with followers daily online.
 Read here How Starbucks Built an Engaging Brand on Social Media.

 What can you take away to increase footfall to your own store?

-- Let people feel close to your brand - showcase behind the scenes.
-Why not host a Facebook Live or an Instagram Live on unboxing your latest products arrivals?
+Let people feel close to your brand - showcase behind the scenes.
+Why not host a Facebook Live or an Instagram Live on unboxing your latest product arrivals?

 Frequency: post new content constantly.
 We know that the more active you are online the greater the impact on your digital influence.